Job Title: Local Researcher

 Estimated Level of Effort: 10 days

-The Fund for Peace (FFP) is seeking a short-term, Ethiopia-based consultant for the role of field researcher for a one-month contract in support of the RIDER project.
+The Fund for Peace (FFP) is seeking a short-term, Ghana-based consultant for the role of field researcher for a short-term contract in support of a climate and migration research project.

-- Using a predesigned interview instrument, conduct KIIs with identified interviewees in Ethiopia and record interview notes (English).
+- Using a predesigned interview instrument, conduct KIIs with identified interviewees in Ghana and record interview notes (English).

 - Produce a 2-5 page consultancy report (English).